top of page

 The costs of littering in our own space

-• Our mental and emotional well-being can be affected by the subconscious recognition of our surroundings being out of sync with our ideal aesthetic, a mess that we'll have to attend to later.
+• Our mental and emotional well-being can suffer when we subconsciously recognize that our surroundings are out of sync with our ideal aesthetic—a mess we’ll have to deal with later.

 • Often, tackling these tasks later (like washing dishes or organizing clutter) takes more time and feels more burdensome than if we dealt with them immediately, one at a time.